uofa-cmput404/uofa-cmput404.github.io/content/labsignments/pelican.md

 }
 ```

-This is just to get you started, you will have to add a lot to `style.css` later!
+This is just to get you started, you will have to add a lot to `fancy.css` later!

 Add your theme to your *pelicanconf.py* file.